-It is of the greatest importance that the Lord's children should fully recognise that, above all other things, His object is that they should know Him.
+It is of the greatest importance for the Lord's children to recognise fully that, above all other things, His object is that they should know Him.
 This is the all-governing end of all His dealings with us.
 This is the greatest of all our needs.

 It is the secret of strength, steadfastness, and service.
 It determines the measure of our usefulness to Him.
 It was the one passion of the life of the apostle Paul for himself.
 It was the cause of his unceasing striving for the saints.
 It is the heart and pivot of the whole letter to the Hebrews.
-It is the essential nature of the New Covenant.
-It was the secret of the life, service, endurance, confidence of the Lord Jesus as Son of Man.
+The secret of the life, service, endurance, confidence of the Lord Jesus as Son of Man was the knowledge of the Father.